 Black Friday, Cyber Monday, Boxing Day and the entire holiday season can be a challenge, especially when you aren’t sure what to expect.
 Fourth quarter online transactions are expected to skyrocket this year, but how will it impact your sales specifically?

-One thing is certain – virtually all online Canadians will look to eCommerce for gifts and holiday essentials in 2021.
-Forty-eight percent of Canadians planned to purchase most or everything online last year.
+One thing is certain – virtually all online Canadians will look to ecommerce for gifts and holiday essentials in 2022.
+Forty-eight percent of Canadians planned to purchase most or everything online before that.

 Help Your Canadian Small Business Ace its First Holiday Season Online